 Features: Highly bio-available, fast acting

-It is clear from our guide to using CBD that there is no one size fits all solution.
+It is clear from our guide to using CBD that there are many ways to use CBD but no one size fits all solution.
 Everyone reacts differently to CBD and will have different requirements.
 It is simply a matter of experimenting with dosage and administration to establish what best fits your needs.

 If you are primarily seeking fast acting relief vaping or dabbing is the one for you.
 Alternatively if you don’t want to inhale CBD there is still a wealth of options including CBD oil, paste, edibles and capsules.
 Finally if you do not want CBD in the bloodstream you can still apply it topically to the affected area and achieve results.